StockSharp/doc/en/topics/designer/live_execution/running_strategies_outside_of_designer.md

 - [Runner](../../runner.md) is faster and consumes less memory than [Designer](../../designer.md), so strategies will perform better.
 This approach is ideal for running strategies on a server.
 More details can be found in [Export from Designer](../../runner/export_from_designer.md).

-- [Shell](../../shell.md) is provided as source codes.
+- [Shell](../../shell.md) is provided as source code.
 This approach is ideal for distributing strategies with a unique interface specially created for the strategies.
 More details can be found in [Running a Strategy Created in Designer](../../shell/run_strategies_from_designer.md).